Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/customizing-cilium/guide.en-gb.md

 ### CiliumNodeConfig possible values

-You can retrieve all keys and values in the cilium-configmap file of the [Cilium github repository](https://github.com/cilium/cilium/blob/main/install/kubernetes/cilium/templates/cilium-configmap.yaml).
+You can retrieve all keys and values in the **cilium-configmap** file of the [Cilium github repository](https://github.com/cilium/cilium/blob/main/install/kubernetes/cilium/templates/cilium-configmap.yaml).

 > [!warning]
-> Be aware that some keys may require enabling certain features in the Cilium operator, which are disabled by default.
+> Be aware that some keys may require enabling certain features disabled by default in the Cilium operator.

 ### Customization example

 #### Enable topology aware routing for 3AZ region

 > [!success]
-> To discover this feature, you can read the following page: [Discover Kubernetes 1.33 features – Topology aware routing in multi-zones Kubernetes clusters](https://blog.ovhcloud.com/discover-kubernetes-1-33-features-topology-aware-routing-in-multi-zones-kubernetes-clusters/), by [Aurélie Vache](https://blog.ovhcloud.com/author/aurelie-vache/).
+> To discover this feature, please refer to the following page: [Discover Kubernetes 1.33 features – Topology aware routing in multi-zones Kubernetes clusters](https://blog.ovhcloud.com/discover-kubernetes-1-33-features-topology-aware-routing-in-multi-zones-kubernetes-clusters/), by [Aurélie Vache](https://blog.ovhcloud.com/author/aurelie-vache/).

-To enable it on the Cilium side, apply this configuration of `CiliumNodeConfig`:
+To enable topology aware routing for 3AZ region on the Cilium side, apply this configuration of `CiliumNodeConfig`:

 ```yaml
 apiVersion: cilium.io/v2